intel-retail/automated-self-checkout/docs_src/OVMS/pipelinesetup.md

 ### Step 4: Download image file Manually (Optional)

-The sample image downloader script is automatically called as part of docker-run-opencv-ovms.sh.
+The sample image downloader script is automatically called as part of run-ovms.sh.
 You can also download the sample image manually using script below:

 ```bash
 sh ./configs/opencv-ovms/scripts/image_download.sh